input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Clear Contracts](https://clearcontracts.io/): Smart contract templates with non-dev UI.

 *   [CTL (cardano-transaction-lib)](https://github.com/Plutonomicon/cardano-transaction-lib): a Purescript library for building smart contract transactions on Cardano.
 It aims to port the functionality and interface of Plutus off-chain code to the browser environment and NodeJS.

+*   [Demeter.run](https://demeter.run/): A cloud environment with all the tools for building your dApp.
+Cardano Node, DB-Sync, Ogmios with no setup.
+Ready to code workspaces on Haskell, Plutus, Rust, Python, and others.
+Deploy your dApp as a Docker image.
+Move to self-hosted at any time.

 *   [eopsin](https://github.com/ImperatorLang/eopsin): an implementation of smart contracts for Cardano which are written in a very strict subset of valid Python.